 Mac's impressive library of apps gives you everything you need but let's face it: Windows has a far larger library.

-Haven't you ever come across software native to Windows which endear themselves to you?
+Haven't you ever come across software native to Windows which endear itself to you?
 But since they all come with the EXE file extension, your Mac is incapable of running them.
 Well, there are workarounds to this problem and you'll learn about them today.

 It's possible to safely open and run EXE files on your Mac using mediums like Boot Camp, Remote Desktop, CrossOver, Virtual Machine, and WINE, to mention the most prominent ones.
 And you don't need to be an expert to do this.
 As long as you can follow simple instructions, you're all set.